Animal Sciences Graduate Club

 Zhaohui (Edward) Yang

-2nd year PhD student.
-I study swine nutrition, with a focus on feeding values of novel corn co-products and protein quality determination.
+3rd year PhD student.
+I study swine nutrition, with a focus on evaluating feeding values of novel corn co-products and protein quality determination.
 I also have a Business Management Minor.

-I like playing soccer, making Chinese food, and collecting LEGO.
+I like playing soccer, cooking, and outdoor activities.

 As the vice president, I assist the president and other officers with their tasks and planning events.
 I also serve as a resourceful point of contact and helping students adjust to grad school life.